productivity

 Can an AI email assistant integrate with my existing project management tools?

 Yes.
-Most modern platforms offer integrations with tools like Asana, Notion, Jira, and HubSpot.
-Shortwave and this+that provide particularly broad integration options, with this+that using Model Context Protocol to connect virtually any business tool.
+Most modern platforms integrate with tools like Asana, Notion, Jira, and HubSpot.
+Shortwave and this+that go especially broad here, and this+that uses Model Context Protocol to connect to nearly any business tool.

 What’s the difference between an AI email organizer and a traditional email client?

-Traditional clients display emails chronologically and require manual organization.
-AI email organizers automatically categorize, prioritize, and in some cases extract action items.
-The most advanced tools execute tasks without user intervention, moving from passive display to active assistance.
+Traditional clients show emails in order and leave the organizing to you.
+AI email organizers categorize and prioritize on their own, and some extract action items too.
+The most advanced ones run tasks without you lifting a finger, shifting from passive display to active help.

 Are there any free AI email organizer options available right now?

 Yes.
-Shortwave offers a robust free tier for Gmail users, and Gemini’s basic features are free with any Gmail account.
-Spark Mail and Missive also provide free tiers with limited features. this+that offers free beta access through June 1, 2026, with no credit card required.
+Shortwave has a solid free tier for Gmail users, and Gemini’s basic features come free with any Gmail account.
+Spark Mail and Missive both offer limited free tiers as well. this+that is free during beta, with no credit card required.

 What types of tasks can AI email organizers automatically extract from messages?

-Top tools identify action items, deadlines, meeting requests, follow-up reminders, approval requests, and commitments. this+that’s DoBox specifically categorizes six work item types.
+The best tools pick out action items, deadlines, meeting requests, follow-up reminders, approval requests, and commitments. this+that’s DoBox sorts these into six specific work item types.